I was contacted by Christine from BaseboardRads.com about their product which is a baseboard radiator.

 The bottom line is, radiant heat is more energy efficient than most forced air units, more comfortable, quieter and it helps preserve indoor air quality.
 If you can take the long-term view regarding the cost of the installation it’s a very practical choice because running costs are lower than with other systems, and it can make previously unused spaces (the basement), more comfortable.

-To find a hydronic radiant heat installer near you, visit the Beautiful Heat website, it provides a list of manufacturers, dealers and installers of hydronic radiant heat systems as well as more information about radiant heat and its benefits.
+To find a hydronic radiant heat installer near you, visit the Hydronic Heating website, it provides a list of manufacturers, dealers and installers of hydronic radiant heat systems as well as more information about radiant heat and its benefits.

 One of the things I do on a regular basis is troll the internet for cool green products that you can get in Toronto.
 If I can’t buy them here, well then there’s that expression with the words “green” and “envy” in it…but I refuse to lower myself to something so cliché!

 This radiator is the “Heatwave” part of Jaga’s “Eye Catcher” Series.
 Form and function in one.
 Finally a radiator for which you don’t need a cover!